heru-himawan-tl/fdaf/README.md

 ## Builtin Ready-To-Use-Application-Source-Codes

-The source code distribution of FDAF includes the following ready-to-use-application source codes:
+The distribution of FDAF includes the following ready-to-use-web-application-modules source codes:

 - Administrator Dashboard